mkdinwid/PCC/README.md

-# Partial Correlation Calculator (PCORR)
+# Partial Correlation Calculator (PCC)

-The Partial Correlation Calculator (PCORR) is a web application for computing partial correlation coefficients.
+The Partial Correlation Calculator (PCCC) is a web application for computing partial correlation coefficients.

-PCORR aims to serve researchers in laboratory settings, where popular analytic software does not support partial correlation coefficient computation.
+PCC aims to serve researchers in laboratory settings, where popular analytic software does not support partial correlation coefficient computation.

-PCORR is coded in R using [Shiny](https://shiny.rstudio.com/).
+PCC is coded in R using [Shiny](https://shiny.rstudio.com/).

 ## Deployment